JustInvoke/Randomation-Vehicle-Physics/README.md

 # Randomation Vehicle Physics
-This is a vehicle physics system for the Unity engine, tested with Unity 5.6 and not 2017.x or 2018.x.
+This is a vehicle physics system for the Unity engine, originally developed with Unity 5.6.
+The most recent Unity version it has been tested with is 2019.2.9.
 It aims to achieve semi-realistic, general-purpose driving mechanics.
 This was originally sold on the asset store as Randomation Vehicle Physics 2.0.

 # Contributing
 Contributions are encouraged and can be submitted with pull requests, which I can then review and commit or ask for changes.
 Pull requests should be submitted to the Push-Pull branch.
 After a pull request is approved, it can be merged into the master branch.